-People who are currently alive represent about 7 percent of the total number of people who have ever lived.
+People who are currently alive represent about 7% of the total number of people who have ever lived.

 Muhammad is thought to be the most popular name in the world.

 Step aside John, James, Mary, and Jane—the most popular name in the world is believed to be Muhammad.
-According to the Independent, an estimated 150 million men and boys around the world share this name.
-The popularity is thanks to a Muslim tradition of naming each first-born son after the Islamic prophet.
+According to The Independent, an estimated 150 million men and boys around the world share this name.
+The popularity is thanks to a Muslim tradition of naming every first-born son after the Islamic prophet.